AmericanMedicalAssociation/AMA-style-guide/README.md

 ## Troubleshooting

-If, on browsing to `http://drupal-skeleton.local`, you get the following error:
+If, on browsing to `http://ama-style-guide.local`, you get the following error:
-> drupal-skeleton.local’s server DNS address could not be found.
+> ama-style-guide.local’s server DNS address could not be found.

 Then `vagrant up` may have failed half way through.
 When this happens, the `vagrant-hostmanager` plugin does not add the hostname to `/etc/hosts`.
 Try halting and re-upping the machine: `vagrant halt && vagrant up`.
 Reload is not sufficient to trigger updating the hosts file.